GMPavanLab/dynsight/docs/source/analysis_workflow.rst

 streamline the analysis of many-body trajectories, offering a consistent and user-friendly interface across most analysis tasks.

-This is achieved trhoug two main classes, :class:`Trj` and :class:`Insight`.
+This is achieved through two main classes, :class:`Trj` and :class:`Insight`.

-The :class:`Trj` class is an object that contains a trajectory, meaning, the coordinates of a set of particles along a series of frames.
+The :class:`Trj` class is an object that contains a trajectory, meaning the coordinates of a set of particles over a series of frames.

-The :class:`Insight` class is an object that contains some useful information computed on a trajectory, in the form of a dataset containing some physical observable computed for all the particles along the trajectory.
+The :class:`Insight` class is an object that stores some useful information computed on a trajectory, in the form of a dataset containing some physical observable computed for all the particles along the trajectory.